This essentially should incorporate current as well potential businesses. The analysis should address the following two issues:

 2.The weakness confronting the firm is low market share.

-- Such businesses can be turned into stars enhancing the organization‘s market share (possible strategic objective).
+- Such businesses can be turned into stars by enhancing the organization‘s market share (possible strategic objective).

 - One or more of the following are possible strategies:

 - The entire portfolio should be in cash balance i.e. the need to balance between the cash generated and cash used.

 Market Attractiveness – Business Strength Matrix.
 Also known by the following names:

 - Multi-factor Matrix

 - The logic behind this matrix and the application of the matrix are similar to those of the BCG.